Geoffrey-McGregor/CHMC-Codes/README.md

 **Additional .m files**

-1. `AGSam.m is an exact sampler built for sampling one-dimensional slices of the p-generalized Chi distribution.
+1. `AGSam.m is an exact sampler built for sampling one-dimensional slices of the p-generalized Gaussian distribution.
 We use this to compute the CHMC and HMC sampling errors.`
 2. `CHMCVectorSolver.m obtains samples using the conservative integrator.`
 3. `HMCSolver.m obtains samples using the Leapfrog integrator.`
 4. `PGenCDF.m evalutes the CDF of a one-dimensional slice of the p-generalized Gaussian Distribution.
 We use this for computing CHMC and HMC errors.`